What do the hearing test results categories mean?

 Righty, how to explain this in a way that makes sense without making you run a very real risk of death by boredom...

-Standards are relative - they change
+Audiometry standards are relative - they change

 One important principle is that categories of audiometry result are relative and move, they are not fixed.
 What we mean by this is that when assessing someone's result the comparison is made against the expected standard of hearing for their age and gender, not against a fixed point.
 This is because hearing naturally deteriorates with age so there is no point comparing a bloke in his mid 40s to the ideal hearing standard of a woman in her early 20s.
 So, when calculating a category of result, the person's age and gender are both taken into account, and if there is a history of previous hearing tests available as well then that is also used for comparison.

-This means that someone in their mid-40s could have a worse level of hearing than someone in their early 20s but have a higher category of result because for their age, their hearing is good, whereas the 20 year old may have good hearing overall but for their age it should be better.
+This means that someone in their mid-40s could have a worse level of hearing than someone in their early 20s but have a better category of result because for their age, their hearing is good, whereas the 20 year old may have good hearing overall but for their age it should be better.

 Categories of hearing test result for workplace audiometry